mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

 Another aspect is the used library, which might contain uncalibrated reference spectra from lower resolution instruments.

-#### **Remove precursor**

-:warning: Can be selected only for MS level > 1.

-Depending on the fragmentation method, e.g., collision induced dissociation (CID) or higher-energy collisional dissociation (HCD), the precursor can be detected with different intensities resulting in varying cosine similarities during the library matching.

-Therefore, this option enables the removal of the precursor signal within the precursor m/z tolerance (parameter above) prior to the matching.

 [//]: # (TODO Add separate entry on similarity measures)

 #### **Spectral m/z tolerance**